 – Let’s just get this out of the way – I don’t care for Farfetch’d.

 I adore ducks.
+They’re one of my favorite animals.
 Ducks are insanely awesome.
 I am always checking local ponds, lakes and rivers for ducks when I drive by them.
 My favorite hockey team is the Ducks purely because their mascot is a duck.
 Yes, I am that petty.
 I have a duck Beanie Baby.
 Ducks are amazing.

 This duck, however, is boringly designed and ugly.
 It’s a blah shade of brown, it looks like it has a unibrow, and it’s a little dumb to have a duck Pokemon that’s not at least partially Water Type.
 What were they thinking?
 Make an ugly duck and give it a leek.
 Then make it Normal-Flying.
 Another Pokemon successfully designed.